 Nevertheless, researchers continue to study its causes and possible preventive therapies.
 Recently, a team of scientists from the University of Osaka in Japan decided to find out whether targeting a protein called alpha-synuclein, which aggregates into Lewy bodies, could help prevent or reverse Parkinson’s disease.

 To this purpose, they have tested a new gene therapy in mice with this neurological condition.
-Their findings, which appear in Scientific Reports, suggest that this new approach is promising and that scientists should take their investigations further.
+Their findings, which appear in

 “Although there are drugs that treat the symptoms associated with [Parkinson’s disease], there is no fundamental treatment to control the onset and progression of the disease,” notes the study’s lead author Takuya Uehara.